quii/go-specs-greet/README.md

 - **Essential complexity** is sometimes referred to as "domain logic".
 It's the particular rules and truths within your domain.
   - For example, "if an account owner withdraws more money than is available, they are overdrawn".
 This statement says nothing about computers; this statement was true before computers were even used in banks!

-Essential complexity should be expressible to a non-technical person, and it's valuable to have modelled in our "domain" code, and in our acceptance tests, within our systems.
+Essential complexity should be expressible to a non-technical person, and it's valuable to have modelled it in our "domain" code, and in our acceptance tests.

 ### Separation of concerns